utumenbayar-miu/CS568-Assign4-CrudApps/README.md

 # CS568 - Assignment 4 - CRUD apps

+## Main tasks
 1. Implement the CRUD operations for the sample **Students** app.
 Don't copy and past the code below.
 Instead, try to understand.
 Feel free to come up with your own CRUD logic.
 2. Implement the same tasks, CRUD operations for the **TodoList** app.
 Style it.

+## Microtask
-3. Play with the useEffect hook.
+* Play with the useEffect hook.
 There are 3 alternatives in useEffect, componentDidMount, componentDidUpdate, and componentWillUnmount.

 Refer:
 ```